Notes on Electric Vehicles

 range

-- GM killed it off, see the documentary
+- The EV1.
+Was $30k for 3-year lease only.
+GM killed it off, see the documentary

 Who Killed the Electric Car?

-- as of 2006, GM is working on the Chevy Volt
+As of 2006, GM was working on the Chevy Volt.

 - Chevy Volt